bbc/ipr-php-webservicekit/docs/03-queries.md

 Using this, you only need to implement `getURL()`, `getServiceName()` and `transformPayload()`, although you can obviously override anything else you need to.

+## Query Config
+Config for the query can be passed in using `setConfig([])`.
+The config should only be used for injection of query data such as API keys.

 ## Query Parameters

 Our articles query above is pretty static.
 Let's assume that the endpoint above provides pagination via